 Always verify that the person asking you to open a lock actually has the right to enter.
 Check ID and ask for proof of residence or ownership.

 Our full guide on verifying ownership covers specific steps to protect yourself legally.
-Don’t skip this—you can face serious consequences for helping someone break into a property they don’t own.
+Do not skip this.
+You can face serious consequences for helping someone break into a property they do not own.

 Stay Current on Laws

-While Arkansas doesn’t require locksmith licensing now, that could change.
+While Arkansas does not require locksmith licensing now, that could change.
 Stay informed about potential legislation affecting your trade.

-Some cities might add local requirements even if the state doesn’t.
+Some cities might add local requirements even if the state does not.
 Check our licensing guide to understand how different states regulate locksmiths.

 Arkansas-Specific Business Tips